Six Talks on the Protector Principle and Protectors

 About the Teacher

-- Pay Another Amount.
-Please consider the value of the course to you in the context of your personal circumstances when making an offering.
+Please consider the value that the course has to you in the context of your own personal circumstances when making your offering.

 Questions?
 Write to [email protected].